-Asian-looking eskimo on top of the Swiss Alps.
+Asian-looking Eskimo on top of the Swiss Alps.
 Don’t fret.
 I wasn’t alone.
 Lots of Japanese and Chinese tourists were here, too.

-I couldn’t find the right words to describe Jungfrau and elaborate our fun experience, hence the missing blog post.
+I couldn’t find the right words to describe Jungfrau and elaborate on our fun experience, hence the missing blog post.
 I’ll write about it very soon!

 4. A few more of Swiss delights – Neuchatel, Fribourg…

 We took our chance to visit charming towns like Neuchatel and Fribourg, while we’re still in Switzerland.
-We also celebrated Swiss national day at one of the ski mountains in Valais.
+We also celebrated the Swiss national day at one of the ski mountains in Valais.
 And finally, I was able to witness the Desalpes.
-It’s when the Swiss cows descend from the mountains, signaling the end of summer and the start of winter season.
+It’s when the Swiss cows descend from the mountains, signaling the end of summer and the start of the winter season.

 5. In Flanders Fields

 “2014 is the year that marks the first hundred years after the first Great War in Europe began.
-We came to visit Belgium again at springtime and we put Ypres as a priority on our itinerary.
+We came to visit Belgium again in the springtime and we put Ypres as a priority on our itinerary.
 More officially called as Ieper, Ypres is actually the Belgian town where the most intense and sustained battles between German and Allied Forces occurred.” – Lest We Forget in Flanders Fields